CopernicaMarketingSoftware/Documentation/Mailerq/4.3/command-line-utility.md

 that runs all the time and that sends out the messages, or as a command line utility that reads a message from standard input and publishes it to the inbox queue.
 As a command line utility, MailerQ does not attempt to send out the mail, it just puts the message in the RabbitMQ message queue.
-You need a seperate running MailerQ daemon process that takes care of the delivery.
+You need a separate running MailerQ daemon process that takes care of the delivery.

 ![MailerQ mime output](../Images/mailerq-mime-output-stdout.png)